marcelpetrick/DevNotes/BeenThereSeenThat/20230321_How_to_Use_ChatGPT_and_AI_to_Become_a_Better_Programmer/README.md

 * programming still needs exercise and reflection
 * just relying on the output of a tool won't allow you to grow

-* chatpgpt should just be used in the company with permission from manager! (concerns commercial businesses); for freelancing it should be allowed
+* chatgpt should just be used in the company with permission from manager! (concerns commercial businesses); for freelancing it should be allowed
 *